 As scammers attempt new methods to steal card information, it is important for drivers to join forces with fleet managers to create a fraud prevention strategy.
-Though optimizing your fuel card controls is the first step to securing your fleet, drivers have the opportunity to stop scammers in their tracks by remaining vigilant on the road.
-Here are some tips commercial drivers can use to reduce fuel card fraud:
+Though optimizing your card controls is the first step to securing your fleet, drivers have the opportunity to stop scammers in their tracks by remaining vigilant on the road.
+Here are some tips commercial drivers can use to reduce gas station credit card theft:

 One of the most sophisticated methods of fraud uses a credit card skimmer placed where the card is inserted in a pump, cash register, or ATM machine.
 Card skimming has become a growing problem, with over $2 billion in fraud annually.
 However, there are telltale signs that reveal when a card reader has been tampered with.
-When pulling in to refuel, drivers should:
+When pulling in to refuel, complete the following checks:

 - Wiggle the card slot to see if it’s lose

 - Check whether any security tape on the machine has been tampered with